poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 		Finite Closure: After the card of $⟨𝑆⟩$,this must be a string that can delete at least 1 potential candidate $𝐿_𝑖$

+Above here is basically the content from the paper Language Generation with Limit.

+## Further concern in practical concerning

+However, I could quest the result from the paper by a counter example.